Blues under-21s. Image - bcfc.com

 Sellars is well known to Academy technical director Mike Rigg through their Manchester City days as well as head of academy coaching Mike Scott, through Scott’s time at Wolves.

-His most recent position was as sporting director of Al Jazira in the United Arab Emirates.
+His most recent position was as sporting director of Al Jazira in the United Arab Emirates, replacing Rigg after he moved to Blues.

-His role at Blues will be more wide-ranging than simply managing the fortunes of the under-21s in PL2.
+His role will be more wide-ranging than simply managing the fortunes of Blues under-21s in PL2.

 Blues advertised the position as Senior Pathway to Professional and Under-21s Coach.